rswilkens/aclpub2-Tutorial/README.md

 #### conference_details.yml
 This file should contain the key information about the conference, as its name, abbreviation and so on.
 It is used to build the cover of the proceedings, watermarks, and other items.

+Note that the ISBN of your conference/workshop will be provided by ACL.

 ```yaml
 name: Name of the Conference